Rebuild or Sell a Fire-Damaged Home: Financial Pros and Cons

 • Disclosure Requirements: You are legally required to disclose the property’s fire history to potential buyers.
 This can deter some individuals and shrink your potential buyer pool.

-• Limited Buyer Pool: Finding a buyer willing to take on a major renovation project can be challenging.
-Your options may be limited to investors, which can reduce your negotiating power.
+• Limited Buyer Pool: Finding a buyer willing to take on a substantial renovation endeavor can be difficult.
+Your choices might be restricted to investors, which can diminish your negotiating power.

 Making the Right Financial Decision